 Immediately after you install MUNGE, each partition should have a unique key.
 When you run the partitions as an array, however, each partition needs to have the same key.
 After you have MUNGE installed on all the partitions that you want to include in the array, select one partition, and copy that partition's MUNGE key to file /etc/munge/munge.key on each of the other partitions.
-6. Proceed to the following:

-"Updating Other Partitions or Continuing the Configuration" on page 16
+"Updating Other Partitions or Continuing the Configuration" on page 14